praetoria/mittn/docs/README_fuzzer.md

 User-editable files
 -------------------
-#TODO:

-Test cases are written in Gherkin and stored in .feature files.
-The cases are run with Behave, for example, from the mittn base directory:
+Once you have installed the mittn package.
+Test cases are written in simple python scripts.
+There are templates for writing them in the examples directory in the repository.

-  behave features/mytests.feature --junit --junit-directory /path/to/junit/reports

-If you are not using JUnit XML reports, leave the --junit and --junit-directory options out.

-Feature file setup is described later in this document, under "Writing test cases".

-All user-editable files are in the mittn/features/ directory.
-For basic usage, you should not need to edit anything in the mittn/mittn/ directory.
+For ease of configuration you may use a configuration file, mittn.conf, an example file with defaults commented out is located in the examples directory as well.

 Authentication and authorisation
 --------------------------------

+# TODO:
 If you do NOT need to authorise yourself to your test target, just copy mittn/features/authenticate.py.template into mittn/features/authenticate.py.